Random walk on sparse random digraphs: Proof outline and main ingredients

 Combining this with the fact that all out-degrees are at least $2$, it is not difficult to deduce the following result.
 Let $V_\star$ denote the set of vertices $i\in V$ such that $\cB^+(i,h)$ is a directed tree. \begin{proposition} With high probability,

 \end{proposition}

 In other words, $V_\star$ is typically attained in constant time by the random walk, from any initial position.
 This will be very helpful, as the walk is much easier to control when starting from $V_\star$.
+This takes after the good idea of `roots' that was introduced by Lubetzky and Sly \cite{lubetzky2010cutoff} in the case of regular graphs, and then reused in \cite{2015arXiv,2015arXivNBRW} for graphs with more general degrees.

 \begin{remark}[Sampling with or without replacement] Instead of choosing heads uniformly among the remaining unmatched ones, we may choose uniformly from all heads, and retry if the chosen head was already matched.
 The chance that this occurs within the first $k$ steps is $p = 1-\prod_{i=0}^{k-1}\frac{m-i}{m}$.
 This creates a coupling between the first $k$ chosen heads and an i.i.d. sample from the uniform distribution on all heads, under which the two sequences coincide with probability $1-p$.
 In the analysis of the sequential process, we may thus replace the former by the latter at a total-variation cost $p\leq k^2/m$.
 We may even stop the coupling as soon as a head is sampled, whose end-point was already alive: this ensures the absence of collision, while multiplying the total-variation cost $p$ by a factor at most $\Delta$.
 Note that the end-point of a uniform head has the in-degree distribution. \end{remark}